luord/luord.github.io/content/Engineering/stories.md

 [^jira]: Just FYI, I don't hate it, it can be a great tool, as long as it isn't drowned in the bastardization of scrum, which I don't hate either... as long as it's used as a guideline instead of a forced two-week waterfall grind.
 [^arch]: I'm trying to describe this within the terms of the [clean architecture][architecture].
 Results may vary.
 [^cases]: And debatably at any stage.
 I've seen projects where stories are created for everything, even changing the color of a button to a slightly differen shade of blue.
 YMMV on advantages and disadvantages of that practice.
+[^postgres]: I'm a postgreSQL user.
 [^flask]: Probably a function that would retrieve the data in a given format, create a domain entity object from it that would then pass this object into the database adapter, probably a SQLAlchemy model.
 This function itself would be called from a [flask][] endpoint.
-[^postgres]: I'm a postgreSQL user.
 [^web]: I've worked as a full stack web developer almost exclusively, so in here I'm thinking of a form, created either from a JS framework or just a simple web form.
 [^server]: Of course, nobody is forced to use a client-server system, but it's what I'll use.
 [^dance]: Probably something like [flask-dance][].
 [^clean]: Remember not to pollute the business rules or the entities with data or steps specific to any third party.
+[^flow]: Remember not to break flow of control, these business rules don't care how the database signals success or how the sender adapter sends the message.
+But that's an implementation detail that should be discussed in review.
 [^celery]: Probably rabbitmq through Celery.
-[^flow]: Remember not to break flow of control, this business rule doesn't care how the database signals or how the queue sends the message.
-But that's an implementation detail that should be discussed in review.
 [^caveat]: Everything beyond that (meaning *how* the stack is used) is outside the scope of the story.
 That's for tests and reviews.

 [blogging]: //flaviocopes.com/blog-seo/